richardndungu94/Devsecops/Week2-Auth-RBAC/Report.md

 ---

-# Typical weaknesses & effects (seen in the lab app)
+# Typical weaknesses & effects (as seen in this vulnerable app)
 1. **Hardcoded / weak JWT secret** — attacker who learns the secret can forge tokens with arbitrary claims (e.g., `role: "admin"`).
 2. **IDOR on `GET /users/:id`** — any authenticated user can fetch other users’ profiles.
 3. **Insufficient authorization on `DELETE /users/:id`** — deletions may be possible by unauthorized users.